Tube Bender Scoring Methodology

 Method: Tier-basedMax 8 pts

-• Power upgrade path (manual → hydraulic, etc.)
+• Power upgrade path

-• Length stop / backstop system
+• Length stop

-• Rotation indexing for bend-to-bend alignment
+• Rotation indexing

-• Auto-stop for bend angle
+• Auto-stop

 Data sources & verification

-• Official product manuals and documentation
+• Official product pages and documentation PDFs

 9. Mandrel Compatibility (4 points)